buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyUpgradeModule.Connections.md

 public uint Connections { get; }
 ```

-Retrieve number of blocks this block is connected to (r/o)
+Gets number of blocks this block is connected to

 ### Returns